redis/docs/content/operate/rc/databases/rdi/define.md

 weight: 3
 ---

-After you have [created your data pipeline]({{<relref "/operate/rc/databases/rdi/create">}}), you need to define it.
+After you have [provisioned your data pipeline]({{<relref "/operate/rc/databases/rdi/provision]">}}), you need to define it.
 You will select the database schemas and columns that you want to import and synchronize with your primary database.

 ## Configure a new pipeline

 1. In the [Redis Cloud console](https://cloud.redis.io/), go to your target database and select the **Data Pipeline** tab.
-If your pipeline is already created, select **Complete setup** to go to the **Pipeline definition** section.
+If your pipeline is already provisioned, select **Complete setup** to go to the **Pipeline definition** section.
 1. For the **Configure a new pipeline** option, select the Redis data type to write keys to the target.
 You can choose **Hash** or **JSON**.

     Select **Continue**.